What does the draft US Senate IoT security bill mean for IoT vendors ?

 • Some RF protocols are designed to use no credentials at all.
 Examples are ANT+ for fitness trackers and Bluetooth Low Energy.

-• Are we saying that these protocols will be simply deprecated, or will more secure versions (e.g. bonding through long term key exchange) be mandated?
+• Are we saying that these protocols will be simply deprecated, or will more secure versions (e.g. BLE bonding through long term key exchange) be mandated?

 This could lead to a huge product churn as vast numbers of consumer’s existing devices become obsolete almost overnight